Goa, Camarines Sur: History

+The history of Goa, Camarines Sur is closely linked to the eruptive activity of Isarog Volcano and its associated hazards.
+Geological evidence suggests that around 2,000 years ago, a breach in the volcano’s crater led to the sudden drainage of its crater lake, generating a lake breakout flood that affected downstream communities.
+In the 12th century, an eruption of Isarog Volcano emplaced block and ash flow that buried settlements near Culasi River, significantly altering the landscape and impacting early inhabitants.

-The town of Goa was originally situated at Barangay Salog, which was then known as "Visita de Salog", comprising the barrios of Lalud (now known as barangay Salog), Himagaan, Matacla, and Payatan.
-Lalud is found along the banks of Cagaycay River and is about five kilometers away from the present site of the town center.
+Early communities were established in what is now Barangay Salog, then known as the Visita de Salog, which included the barrios of Lalud (present-day Barangay Salog), Himagaan, Matacla, and Payatan.
+Lalud, located along the banks of the Cagaycay River, was about five kilometers from the present town center.

 The "Visita" was established in 1701 by Franciscan Missionary Fr.
 Matias de Valdesoto and was attached to the parish of Manguiring, Calabanga.
 By 1729, it was declared independent and was later converted into a pueblo.
 The settlement center was later transferred to the present site because a disastrous flood swept the houses down the river and the inhabitants needed more land for planting.
 The original settlers found in the new site a wide stretch of plain land with brooks and rivers.
 There were scattered areas of swampland where gajo, a native slender cane plant the locals used for arrow shafts, grow in wild profusion.

 In 1777, Franciscan Friar Fr.
 Juan Abalay, from the Portuguese colony of Goa, came to administer the parish.
 It was on his arrival that the village was converted into a town with the official name of Pueblo de Goa.
 Fr.
 Abalay was instrumental in naming the town Goa, motivated presumably for two reasons: to perpetuate the memory of his birthplace and to give official confirmation to the name that the place has been known for some time corrupted allegedly by the Spaniards from "gajo".